Skip to Content

 • Post-separation support: Post-separation support is a temporary type of spousal support that a court may order while the divorce is pending.
 It is intended to help the dependent spouse meet his or her reasonable financial needs.

 • Rehabilitative alimony: Rehabilitative alimony is also a temporary type of spousal support.
-The court may order this type of support to enable the dependent spouse to acquire the skills, education, or training necessary to gain employment and become self-supportive.
+The court may order this type of support to enable the dependent spouse to acquire the skills, education, or training necessary to gain employment and become self-supporting.

 • Permanent alimony: Permanent alimony is a long-term type of spousal support that the court may order.
 This type of support is usually reserved for spouses who are unable to become self-supporting due to age, illness, or disability.